Last Updated: 5 May 2026

 The data subjects of the firm have the following rights:

 Where the firm receives a DSAR, the firm will first conduct due diligence to confirm the identity of the data subject.
-The firm will not comply with DSARs made by anyone other than the data subject him/herself.
+The firm will not comply with DSARs made by anyone other than the data subject themselves.

 Where the firm receives a DSAR, the firm will assess all data held on behalf of the individual, including data held on: